-Mathematics is a successful and very popular subject in the school, with most Year 7 students listing it as one of their favourites and some 100 students regularly pursuing it beyond GCSE each year.
+Mathematics is a successful and very popular subject in the school, with more than 100 students regularly pursuing it beyond GCSE each year.

 We boast a well-qualified staff who share a passion for the subject whilst each having their specialist areas, and we are always willing to discuss curriculum work and recreational mathematics with students outside of lessons.

 All students in Year 7 and Year 8 are entered for the UK Junior Mathematical Challenge and several boys each year achieve sufficiently high scores to be invited to enter the Junior Mathematical Olympiad.
 In the past, several boys have won medals in this event.
-In Year 9, students in the accelerated group are entered for the Intermediate Mathematical Challenge.
+In Year 9, we have a limited number of spaces for students to join the Intermediate Mathematical Challenge, which are advertised to everyone via the homework platform.
+All Year 10 and Year 11 are invited to participate in the Intermediate UKMT.

 There are many opportunities for sixth form students to extend their enjoyment of Mathematics beyond the classroom.
-Trips are arranged to various lectures, both locally and in London.
-Those studying Further Mathematics are entered for the UKMT Senior Mathematical Challenge, with many students progressing to the Olympiad stage, and for the last few years, we have entered teams in the Senior Team Challenge.
+Trips are arranged to various lectures, both locally and in London as well as online courses, lectures and webinars.
+All Y12 and Y13 mathematicians are invited to participate in the UKMT Senior Mathematical Challenge, with many students progressing to the Olympiad stage.
+For the last few years, we have entered teams in the Senior Team Challenge and more recently the UKMT Girls Maths Olympiad.

 United Kingdom Mathematics Trust